Minuscule 30

 Minuscule 30 (in the Gregory-Aland numbering), ε 522 (Von Soden) is a Greek minuscule manuscript of the New Testament, written on 313 paper leaves.
 Palaeographically it has been assigned to the 15th-century.
 Formerly Colbertinus 4444.
 It has marginalia.

 Description

 The codex contains a complete text of the four Gospels on 313 paper leaves (22.7 cm by 14.9 cm).
 The text is written in one column per page, 14 lines per page.

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin (in Greek and Latin) and their τιτλοι (titles of chapters) at the top of the pages.
 There is no another division according to the Ammonian Sections with references to the Eusebian Canons.

-Scrivener suggested it was made by the same scribe (George Hermonymus), who copied Minuscule 17 and 70, whose text is much resembles.
+Scrivener suggested it was made by the same scribe (George Hermonymus), who copied Minuscule 17 and 70, whose text it much resembles.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents the textual family Kx in Luke 1 and Luke 20.
 In Luke 10 no profile was made.

 It belongs to the textual cluster 17 along with manuscripts 70, 120, 287, 288, and 880.